Andre Braugher: Career

-Braugher co-starred in the Manhattan Theatre Club's production of The Whipping Man, off-Broadway, for a limited run from January–March 2011.
-He narrated the introduction to the Olympic Games on NBC from 2006 to 2010, succeeding James Earl Jones in the role.
+Braugher acted in the Manhattan Theatre Club's production of the Matthew Lopez play The Whipping Man, off-Broadway, for a limited run from January–March 2011.
+Braugher co-starred alongside Andre Holland.
+Marilyn Stasio of Variety described the play as "genuinely moving and Braugher captures the moment with his thrilling evocation of Simon's pride and joy and hope".
+He narrated the introduction to the Olympic Games on NBC from 2006 to 2010.
 Braugher narrated James Patterson's Alex Cross book Cross Fire (2010).

-He has a recurring role as defense attorney Bayard Ellis on Law & Order: Special Victims Unit, and starred as the lead character, Capt.
-Marcus Chaplin, in ABC's military drama TV series Last Resort.
-Braugher also had a recurring role in season 4 of the Netflix animated series BoJack Horseman as California Gov. Woodchuck Coodchuck-Berkowitz.
-He starred in the Golden Globe-winning TV series Brooklyn Nine-Nine as the precinct captain, Raymond Holt.
-For his performance in Brooklyn Nine Nine, he has been nominated for four Primetime Emmy Awards for Outstanding Supporting Actor in a Comedy Series.
+Braugher had a recurring role as defense attorney Bayard Ellis on Law & Order: Special Victims Unit from 2011 to 2015, and starred as the lead character, Capt.
+Marcus Chaplin, in ABC's 2012 military drama TV series Last Resort.
+In 2017, Braugher had a recurring role in season four of the Netflix animated series BoJack Horseman as California Governor Woodchuck Coodchuck-Berkowitz.
+From 2013 to 2021, he starred in the Golden Globe-winning TV series Brooklyn Nine-Nine as the precinct captain, Raymond Holt.
+For his performance in Brooklyn Nine-Nine, he was nominated for four Primetime Emmy Awards for Outstanding Supporting Actor in a Comedy Series.
+Braugher was cast as Chief Usher A. B. Wynter in Netflix's The Residence, but he died after more than half his scenes had been filmed resulting in the role having to be recast and refilmed.
+The series was dedicated to Braugher's memory.

-Personal life
+Personal life and death

-In 1991, Braugher married actress Ami Brabson, who co-starred with him in Homicide: Life on the Street.
-They have three children.
+In 1991, Braugher married actress Ami Brabson, who later appeared as Frank Pembleton's wife Mary in Homicide: Life on the Street.
+They had three sons, Michael, Isaiah, and John Wesley, and lived in New Jersey.

+Braugher died on December 11, 2023, at the age of 61.
+His death was attributed to lung cancer, with which he had been diagnosed a few months prior.
+Braugher had previously been a smoker, but quit in 2010.
+Following his death, many of his co-stars expressed gratitude for his warmth, kindness, and talent as an actor.
+The Classical Theatre of Harlem dedicated its 2024 season to Braugher's memory; Braugher had served as Vice Chairman of the company and had been a longtime trustee.